arthurkulchenko/python_1st_hw/README.md

 ### How to use
-To make use simply run `python scan_file.py` + `key` and `value` for very beginnig you can try `-h` or just skip any of keys.
+To make use simply run `python scan_file.py` + `key` and `value` for very beginnig you can try `-h`.

 ### Requirements